ucf-sttc/navsim/README.md

   * `$HOME/unity-envs/` : Unity-based standalone binaries are kept here
   * `/data`: This is where all the above symlinked folders are present.
 Please note in line 7 of `docker-compose.yml`: because on our systems, all our folders such as `workspaces/navsim`, `exp ` and `unity-envs` reside in `/data` and are symlinked in home folder, hence this `/data` folder also has to be mounted else the symlinks wont work in container.
 If you are not using symlinks, then you can remove this line.

+## Test the container

-  Run the following command to test everything works fine:
+  Run the following commands to test everything works fine:

   `docker compose run --rm navsim-test`